Free Stewards of Children training in Crawfordsville October 10

 We ask non-leading, neutral fact-finding questions about what happened.
 The child’s responses are recorded on discreet cameras for use by investigators.

-We help with referrals & advocacy
+We provide referrals and advocacy

-Kids begin to heal
+Kids begin to heal and recover

 Whether a case begins or ends in court, Sylvia’s CAC is “the end of the beginning”.
 Kids begin to heal.
 We offer help for the rest of their childhood.

-Teams making a difference in kid’s lives
+Multidisciplinary team members making a difference in kid’s lives

 Our mission at Sylvia’s Child Advocacy Center is to reduce trauma to a child victim of abuse by allowing them to tell their story in a safe, comfortable and child-focused environment, with a trained forensic interviewer who will ask age-appropriate and non-leading questions.

-Boone County’s income distribution and growth means we have to overcome serious challenges
+Boone County’s growth means overcoming serious challenges

 Indiana’s fastest-growing county is also its most prosperous.
 But child abuse, assault, and neglect happens in every neighborhood no matter the population, income, age, race, or family status.
 We know from cases like Jared Fogle’s that our community has significantly different challenges.